Glatzli/model_comparison_codes/README.md

 - calc VHD:
   - plot HATPRO data only for ibk point?(timeseries plot)
   - add radiosonde (point plot)!
-  - plot 80% of maximum VHD contour line for every model to show where it evolves first?!
+  - plot 80% of maximum VHD contour line for every model
-    	=> zoom in further?!

   - UM has lower VHD at 04 in the morning -> assimilation? not everyone used same model for boundary conditions...
   	=> maybe due to that...